IDRP (Impaired Driver Rehabilitation Program) Classes

 There are two ways to attend the IDRP Class – IN PERSON (NEW!) and ONLINE.

 The IN PERSON class is $660.
 This includes a ten hour class broken up into two days, 5 hours each day; your workbook, which is required by the State of Vermont to complete the course, plus shipping and handling; and an assessment to determine if the State of Vermont will recommend counseling.
-Counseling is a completely separate program and if you are required by the State of Vermont to complete counseling, a list of counselors will be provided for your convenience.
+Counseling is a completely separate program and if you are required by the State of Vermont to complete counseling, here is the link of IDRP approved counselors OR sign up here for online weekly group counseling sessions with us.

 _______

 Advocates For Recovery have agreements with SOME other states including New York, Maine, Massachusetts and Florida.
 There may be extra work and an additional fee as required by that state.
-Please check with someone from Advocates For Recovery before committing to our program so as to be sure we can fulfill your needs.
+Please fill out a Release of Confidentiality Information Form (ROI) and complete the section on OUT OF STATE DMV.
+This form goes directly to IDRP Headquarters and will give you permission to forward IDRP Completion paperwork to the other state’s DMV.

 Advocates for Recovery will notify the director of the Vermont IDRP Program of your completion within five business days from the completion of your class.
 The Director of the IDRP Program for the State of Vermont will notify the Vermont DMV (on average) within seven days of receiving Advocates For Recovery’s completion of class paperwork.
-This means you should call the Vermont Department of Motor Vehicles at 888-998-3766.
+This means you should WAIT one to two weeks before calling the Vermont Department of Motor Vehicles at: 888-998-3766.
+They will mail you a letter (snail mail or email) that notifies you your license is eligible for reinstatement as soon as they receive all documentation from the IDRP Director/Headquarters.

 Final session of counseling must occur within the 60 days of submitting Treatment Information Form (TIF).